SofaDefrost/SofaViscoElastic/README.md

 ![SLS Models](./img/img2.png)

 They add another spring in parallel (Maxwell representation) or in series (Kelvin-Voigt representation) to make the model stable under creep and stress relaxation.
 They are excellent for describing the rheology of viscoelastic polymers.
 The SofaViscoElastic plugin presents nine different viscoelastic models.
-For more theoretical information, users can refer to the paper "Considering the viscoelastic effects in soft robotic modeling" by Ferrentino et al., submitted to the Soft Robotic Journal (SORO).
+For more theoretical information, users can refer to the paper "Modeling and analyzing viscoelastic effects in soft actuators and robots" by Ferrentino et al., submitted to the Soft Robotic Journal (SORO).

 ## Visco-Hyperelasticity
 The visco-hyperelastic model describes the mechanical behavior of the elastomers in large deformations.
 In this regime, the hyperelasticity of the material is shown in parallel to the viscous effects, in particular, for this plugin: